 (Approved by the Executive Vice President by authority of Administrative Order No. 9)

 The University's travel rules, regulations, and procedures are based on state travel law, as provided in Chapter 43.03 RCW.
 The statewide requirements covering the general administrative practices to be observed by state agencies are described in the State Administrative and Accounting Manual, published by the state of Washington's Office of Financial Management.
-At the University of Washington, authority for this area rests with the Senior Vice President for Finance and Facilities as provided by Executive Order No. 5, and is overseen by the Travel Office under the direction of the Assistant Controller for Financial Services.
+At the University of Washington, authority for this area rests with the Senior Vice President for Finance and Facilities as provided by Administrative Order No. 9, and is overseen by the Travel Office under the direction of the Assistant Controller for Financial Services.

 The state of Washington holds the University accountable for the administration of all travel funds in accordance with state regulations and whatever internal rules the University may establish to assure the proper use of such funds.
 Accordingly, expenditures of grant and contract funds for travel are subject to the same regulations as expenditures from state general funds, except where specifically noted.

 In addition, individual units within the University, as headed by a dean or vice president, may adopt departmental methods of complying with the University's travel rules and regulations.
 In general, these methods apply to approval procedures and reimbursement requirements.

 The state of Washington holds the University of Washington accountable for the administration of all travel funds in accordance with state regulations and whatever internal rules the University may establish to ensure the proper use of funds.
 The University is held to be equally accountable for, and consequently must apply the same regulations and approval requirements to, the expenditure of grant and contract funds that it applies to general funds appropriated by the state.

 All travel documents must be signed by an authorized person.
 Authorized persons may fall within any of the categories noted below.

 The head of the organizational unit to which the budget is assigned or the head's authorized designee.